-Historical fiction, theatre, musical theatre, films and documentaries are also excellent ways for students to extend their knowledge and understanding, empathy and interest in the subject.
-Likewise, if there are opportunities to visit any museums or sites of historical interest in the local area, or beyond, this helps to bring the subject of history to life.
+Historical fiction, theatre, musical theatre, films and documentaries are also excellent ways for students to extend their knowledge and understanding, empathy and interest in the subject as a whole.
+Likewise, if there are opportunities to visit any museums or sites of historical interest in the local area, or beyond, this definitely helps to bring the subject of history to life.